 Here is some advice to help you cope if you experience culture shock:

 Keep in touch

 Keep in touch with home.
-This is easy and cheap to do through email, social networks, SMS and Skype, amongst others.
+This is easy and cheap to do through email, social networks, WhatsApp, texting and Skype, amongst others.
 Many companies offer very cheap international calls through a landline or mobile phone line.
 However, we advise scholars to impose some limits on your contact with friends and family at home as this can make you feel more isolated and prevent you from settling into life in the UK.